isabella232/autospotting.io/content/english/_index.md

 +++
-title = "The easiest to adopt tool for EC2 spot market automation" description = ""
+title = "AutoSpotting - Saves you up to 90% of your AWS EC2 bills.
+Installs in minutes.
+Trusted by thousands of users." description = ""

 +++